-Optional opportunities to improve the player's game are available ALL YEAR (under non-COVID circumstances, of course).
-Off season is when the best work is done.
+Optional opportunities to improve the player's game are available ALL YEAR!
+Off season is when the best preparation is done!
 Some extra opportunities cost a fee, some are free, and the additional events range from clinics or local tournaments to simple conditioning in the gym.
-Girls who are not participating in another sport during off-season are expected to attend pre-seasonal optionals with the coaches.
+Girls who are not participating in another sport during off-season are expected to attend pre-season optionals with the coaches.
 Players in other sports are encouraged to keep in contact with the coaches so they know the commitment to the team is there, but they are not expected to participate in off-season ball when they are in season with another sport.

 Athletes from other sports that want to try something different and be part of an incredible program and team environment are definitely encouraged to come out for the team!
 Don't rule yourself out assuming it's too late to try; it's NEVER too late to try!
-Girls with good hand-eye coordination and that can run will pick the fundamentals up quickly especially if they participate in something off-season!
-Take advantage of off-season opportunities in the summer, fall and winter to get a jump on the fundamentals.
+Girls with good hand-eye coordination and that can run will pick the fundamentals up quickly, especially if they participate in a clinic or optional off-season Take advantage of off-season opportunities in the summer, fall and winter to get a jump on the fundamentals.
 For more information/questions and/or to be sure you are contacted with any pre-season opportunities available, reach out to the head coach.

 Committing to any high school sport requires an investment of time and dedication, and the coaches expect to see the players participating on off-season training when they are not participating in the season of another sport.
 Strength training, speed and agility, sticks and conditioning is CRUCIAL to the development of the athlete, and players are expected to put additional training into their schedule past what they do in season.
 Just like a student has to study outside of school to get the best grades, players should be investing time outside of season in order to continue to advance.
 Besides making you stronger, faster, and fit, being in the best physical condition you can be in can make a humongous difference in the recovery from an injury should one occur.
 When you come in the season out of shape, you cannot perform to the best of your abilities, and you are more prone to injury.
 Since the options to get in shape are free, there is no reason why, if you are committed to the game, that you are not doing what you can to improve your overall health, as well as your lacrosse skills.
 STAY TUNED FOR ALL OFF-SEASON OPPORTUNITIES!